Adversarial attacks on neural networks through canonical Riemannian foliations: Conclusion

 \section{Conclusion}

-This paper explores the relationship between adversarial attacks and curvature of the data space.
-Using the curvature information, we have proposed a Two Steps Attack that achieves better results than the One Step Spectral Attack presented by \cite{zhaoAdversarialAttackDetection2019}.
+This paper explores the relationship between adversarial attacks and the curvature of the data space.
+Using the curvature information, we have proposed a Two Steps Attack that achieves better results than the One Step Spectral Attack presented by \cite{zhaoAdversarialAttackDetection2019} on relatively small architectures.
+As the computation of the attack involves the computation of the whole Jacobian matrix of the neural network, some limitations will be reached on larger architectures.
+The main goal of this study is the mathematical emphasis on the role of geometrical properties of the data space through the neural network Riemannian foliations rather than providing a new numerical attacking strategy that could outperform existing state-of-art attacks for various neural network architectures.
 The analytical mathematical expression of the proposed attack explicitly uses the curvature tensor of the FIM kernel leaves.
 This emphasizes the importance of geometry in the construction of an efficient attack.
 Additionally, with simple experiments on a toy example, we have illustrated and confirmed that exploiting such geometrical information is relevant and actually outperforms a state of the art strategy.
 The mathematical construction of the proposed method opens also new opportunities for future research.
 Indeed, it is clear that, in the case of neural networks, the geometrical properties of the leaves of the kernel foliation is related to its robustness as explained above but more generally to its power to separate data points.
 Therefore, the geometry of the foliation is directly linked to the complexity of the model (i.e. the neural network architecture).
 A deeper analysis of these aspects should help in gaining knowledge and some explainability of the underlying principles at play in neural network learning and more generally deep learning methods.
 This will be the focus of our future research.

-\acks{Our work has benefited from the AI Interdisciplinary Institute ANITI.
-ANITI is funded by the French "Investing for the Future - PIA3" program under the Grant agreement \# ANR-19-PI3A-0004.}